StTronn/rishavt.dev/src/pages/posts/micro-payments.md

 Our Claim function checks wether the transaction is the newest one or not.
 If not it disregards it.

 ### What happens when there is a dispute
+How do we check if the claimed transaction is latest one if 2 differnet transaction are submited?
 Lets take an example

 Initial State: